 The new version has the additional feature of ABS, extra function output and is optimized for use with LEDs.

 Some information on Lenz Decoders well worth noting if you are considering which decoder to buy, over the years we have only experienced 1 genuine failure on a Lenz decoder and 1 failure on a controller despite having sold many hundreds.
-One of the main reasons for this is that accross the range of lenz decoders they are doubly protected by good quality circuit breaking circuits where a short circuit is detected but also where a long overload causing thermal damage.
-This means that instead of simply blowing when under conditions of short or overload like many US based decoders with inferior circuitry they will simply cut out and allow you ro reset the decoder either for thermal reset or overall reset.
-Essentially it is very difficult to lose a Lenz decoder through shorts so you get a second chance instead of a puff of smoke.
+One of the main reasons for this is that accross the range of lenz decoders they are protected by good quality thermal overload circuits.
+A short circuit is detected but also when a long overload causing similar thermal damage occurs the drive circuit is shut down and fully protected.
+This means that instead of simply blowing when under conditions of short or overload like many US based decoders with inferior circuitry, they will simply cut out and allow you to reset either by thermal reset or overall reset.
+Essentially it is very difficult to lose a Lenz decoder through short circuit so you get a second chance instead of a puff of smoke.
 They are more expensive but they are worth it

 Intelligent mode selection allows use as a function decoder more info

 RailCom capable, RailCom function already set at the factory

 ABC -capable for point genaus stopping and automatic block sections

 high-frequency control of motor speed

 Motor current 1 A

 four function outputs *, 150 mA load (light bulbs at 30 mA) – optimized for LEDs